Skip to content

 Septic work in the North Atlanta exurbs starts with the county permit

-North Atlanta Septic Pros is a free matching service operated by Compass Camper LLC, doing business as Compass Lead Group.
+North Atlanta Septic Pros is a free referral service operated by Compass Camper LLC, doing business as Compass Lead Group.
 We connect homeowners in Cherokee, Forsyth, and Hall counties with independent licensed local septic contractors for drainfield replacement, new system installation, real estate inspections, and repair.
 The big-ticket jobs all run through your county environmental health office first, so this site walks that process in the open.

 Free for homeowners.
 How we make money is one short page.